mawentowski/coretech-iot-docs/src/topics/4_import-test/0_flex-dev-guide.md

 #### Deleting Connections

 If a connection is no longer needed, it is best practice to delete the connection to allow other airline backends to connect to the device.
-This is achieved by sending a DEL `/session/v2/connections/{connection_id}` request, passing in the `connection_id` of the connection to be deleted as a path parameter.
+This is achieved by sending a <span class="method del">DEL</span> `/session/v2/connections/{connection_id}` request, passing in the `connection_id` of the connection to be deleted as a path parameter.

 ## Interact with a Device